maxsilvauk/reactjs-tmdb-app/README.md

 * Movie list
 Notes: This could be improved in some media queries I think the text needs resizing.
 You could also load the images as a fly in one by one instead of the overall fadein effect.

+* Mobile size
+Notes: The popularity bar could be made to stretch across the whole width with a gutter to the right as it looks a little out of place.
+This can be said for the search bar at the bottom.

 ## Features

 * Displays a list of movies, each showing their title, genres and poster image.